marklogic-community/grove-cli/README.markdown

     npm install -g @marklogic-community/grove-cli

-This provides the `grove` command.
+This makes the `grove` command available on your command-line.

 ## Usage